infinum/accessibility-mobile-standards/accessibility_features_flutter.md

 )
 ```

-Use `ExcludeSemantics`, to mark the sub-tree as not having any semantic importance, such as when using images just for decoration.
+Use `ExcludeSemantics`, to mark the sub-tree as not having any semantic importance.
+This can be useful when using images just for decoration.
 In the example, VoiceOver will not announce the image.

 ```dart
 ExcludeSemantics(